What You Need to Know About Michigan’s Implied Consent Laws

 People often wonder, “Can I refuse a breathalyzer test?”
 Legally, you can.
 But due to Michigan’s implied consent law, it probably isn’t in your best interest.

-While refusing the PBT isn’t a crime, it is considered a civil infraction — similar to a speeding ticket.
-But if you refuse the PBT, the officer may arrest you and take you into the station for a chemical test.
+While refusing the PBT isn’t a crime, it is considered a civil infraction, similar to a speeding ticket.
+However, under Michigan implied consent law, an officer may still arrest you and take you to the station for a chemical test.
 The PBT refusal is a civil infraction and typically a $150 fine.
 It is usually dismissed as part of the plea with the prosecutor.

-Once you are taken to jail and read your chemical test rights, and then you continue to refuse to take a blood or breath test, that is the point in which Michigan’s implied consent law kicks in.
+Once you are taken to jail and read your chemical test rights, continued refusal to take a blood or breath test triggers the implied consent law in Michigan, leading to potential license suspension and other penalties.

 The implied consent law states that you agreed to submit to a chemical test to determine your BAC for a drunk driving arrest in Michigan.
 A chemical test involves one of the following:

-If you refuse a chemical test, you will be considered in violation of Michigan’s implied consent law.
+If you refuse a chemical test, you will be considered in violation of Michigan’s implied consent laws.

 Once you’re determined to be in violation of the implied consent law, the next 14 days become critical.